lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

 “An increasingly common trend, I am sorry to report, is that more and more people do not want ESTC at all --- they want ECCO or EEBO.
 The younger generation of scholars in particular, lured by full-text images and ransacking the Web for illustrations for their books and articles, are using these utilities as de facto bibliographic databases.
 They find that the stripped-down records and simplified indexes are good enough for their purposes.
 To a minority of them, the fact that other works, editions, and copies exist outside the Web is irrelevant, and perhaps even irritating.”
 (Tabor 368)

-The collection seems to be less well-maintained now that the main creation activity has subsided.
-(RESEARCH: since Gale acquired ECCO?)
-The official TCP website provides links to many places where ECCO-TCP materials are said to be available, but most of these links are dead; Stephen H. Gregg’s unofficial blog post “Finding ECCO-TCP texts” is a much better guide to using these materials.

-“In partnership with Microsoft, the British Library has digitised, and made freely available under Public Domain Mark, over 60,000 volumes (around 25 million pages) of out of copyright 18th & 19th century texts.”

 Also in the category of smaller and specialized archives is Project Gutenberg.
 Project Gutenberg makes no claims to scholarly reliability but nonetheless underlies a not-significant amount of scholarly work[^cf26] --- its cultural capital as a resource lags far behind its use and utility.
 Project Gutenberg is easily conceived of as a haphazard, ‘unscholarly’ source for materials, but unlike Google Books, Project Gutenberg actually does have selection criteria.
 Project Gutenberg will only collect public domain works which contemporary audiences might be interested in reading for pleasure.
 It narrows the field substantially to exclude works which have either ceased to be broadly interesting (as in the case of most forgotten fiction), or which were never particularly interesting (as in the case of almanacs and tax codes).
 Project Gutenberg includes 57,796 texts: far more than specialized scholarly archives like the Early Novels Database or the Shelley-Godwin Archive, but nonetheless an order of magnitude fewer than its more-voracious potential competitors.
 And, like smaller specialized scholarly archives, Project Gutenberg has tailored its holdings to make it easy for readers to read, and quite difficult for its collection to be applied to any other use.
 By tailoring the structure of the archive itself to its specific materials, these collections are able to thoughtfully achieve their aims --- but they also make it correspondingly difficult for users[ does this not depend on the user? unpack] to achieve their own, different aims.